hpc2n/intro-linux/docs/patterns.md

 - **-i**: ignore case
 - **-o**: only output the instance of the pattern you search for, not the full line
-- **-e**: use a regular expression as pattern for what you search for
+- **-e**: use a regular expression as pattern, can be used multiple times (OR operation), protects patterns starting with "-"
 - **-c**: do not output the line, just print a count of matching lines
 - **-n**: Prefix  each  line of output with the 1-based line number within its input file.
 - **-r**: Read  all  files  under  each  directory, recursively.
 If no file operand is given, grep searches the working directory.